masagrator/DeiGratiaENX/README.md

     - Change name input keyboard to use only ASCII characters to avoid possible encoding issues
     - Change calculations for text position in menu prompts to allow better centering
     - Translate hardcoded chapter names, notifications, Playing Log texts, song names, settings descriptions, scenario endings names, MC name checks
 - Ported translation has some slight changes to better fit into how text is rendered in Regista engine.
+Fixed also multiple typos from original mod.
 - On top of porting original translation I have also redone subtitles for endings, translated texts in both openings, redone all scenario textures, translated Switch release specific textures.

 # Thanks to